The abstract Hodge-Dirac operator and its stable discretization: A note on Hilbert complexes and nilpotent operators

 \section{A note on Hilbert complexes and nilpotent operators}

-The framework of finite element exterior calculus, as developed by \citet{ArFaWi2010}, is described using \emph{Hilbert complexes} (cf.~\citet{BrLe1992}), which are closely related to the nilpotent operators considered here (as well as by \citet{AxMc2004,AxKeMc2006}).
+The framework of finite element exterior calculus, as developed by \citet{ArFaWi2010}, is described using \emph{Hilbert complexes} (cf.~\citet{BrLe1992}), which are closely related to the nilpotent operators considered here (and also by \citet{AxMc2004,AxKeMc2006}).
 Rather than a single Hilbert space $W$ and nilpotent operator $ \mathrm{d} $, a Hilbert complex consists of a sequence of several Hilbert spaces $ W ^k $ and closed, densely-defined operators $ \mathrm{d} ^k \colon V ^k \subset W ^k \rightarrow V ^{ k + 1 } \subset W ^{ k + 1 } $ satisfying the nilpotency property $ \mathrm{d} ^k \mathrm{d} ^{k-1} = 0 $.
 The domains and operators thus form a cochain complex (called the domain complex) in the category of Hilbert spaces, as depicted in the following diagram:

 It follows immediately that $ \mathrm{d} = \bigoplus _k \mathrm{d} ^k $ is a nilpotent operator on $ W = \bigoplus _k W ^k $, with dense domain $ V = \bigoplus _k V ^k $.
 In other words, \emph{a Hilbert complex is simply a graded Hilbert space with a graded nilpotent operator}.
 Conversely, if $W$ is a Hilbert space with a nilpotent operator $ \mathrm{d} $, then it corresponds to the Hilbert complex with $ W ^k = W $ and $ \mathrm{d} ^k = \mathrm{d} $ for all $ k \in \mathbb{Z} $, i.e., its domain complex has the infinite diagram